dianne-tennent/madlibs/README.md

 ## Love Letter

 To my dearest Joseph, It has been 4 days since we last saw each other and I cannot stop thinking about you.
-Your

-beautiful - 0 - adjective

-eyes - 1 - noun

-will remain forever in my memory, like shining

-orbs of light - 2 - noun

-they pierce my dreams.
-The way you

-spoke - 3 - verb (past tense)

-so softly and held my hand made me feel so warm inside.
-I can't remember what we talked about, but only that we talked for hours.
-I know our love is
+Your shining eyes will remain forever in my memory.
+The way you spoke so softly and held my hand made me feel so warm inside.
+I know our love is forbidden, but I don't care what anyone says.
+I will love you forever.

-forbidden - 4 - adjective

-, but I don't care what anyone says.
-I will

-love - 5 - verb (present simple tense)

-you forever.
 I've left a note in your locker.
 Meet me in the hallway after class tomorrow.
-Yours
+Yours truly, Sarah.

-truly - 6 - adverb

-, Sarah
+## Letter to the Editor
+Dear Editor, I'm very disappointed about your recent article explaining that young people are going off the rails.
+This is not true at all.
+My friends and I are working hard at school and playing sport on the weekends.
+We are very busy people.
+We also have to deal with our parents.
+You can imagine, it's a difficult time.
+We would appreciate it if you didn't pubicly damage our reputation.
+Kind regards, Tony.

+## Job Application
+To Whom It May Concern, I'm writing to apply for the front desk position you have advertised.
+I believe I would be a great candidate because I have excellent communication skills, good attention to detail and I am very reliable.
+I have experience working at a small office for my mother's accounting firm.
+Please find my CV attached.
+Feel free to contact me if you have any questions.
+Kind regards, Steve.

 ## Parts of speech codes from npm tagger
 JJ Adjective                big